Elkaramany/Finance-Tracker/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-💰 Expense Tracker App
+# Expense Tracker App

-Welcome to the Expense Tracker app, built with Expo!
-This app allows users to effortlessly manage their finances, keep track of income and expenses, and view monthly summaries with visual insights.
+Welcome to the **Expense Tracker App** — a React Native application built with [Expo](https://expo.dev) to manage and visualize your expenses and income.

-Overview
+## Overview

-The Expense Tracker app is designed to help users gain control over their finances.
-Key features include:

-Transaction Logging: Add and categorize income and expense transactions with descriptions and dates.
+This app allows users to:

+- Track income and expenses with a simple, intuitive interface.
+- Filter and sort transactions by type (income or expense).
+- View monthly summaries with visualizations of expenses by category.
+- Add, edit, and delete transactions with ease.

+## Features

+### Transactions Screen
+- **View All Transactions**: See a list of all income and expense records.
-Dynamic Filtering & Sorting: Filter transactions by type (income or expense) and sort by date or amount.
+- **Filter & Sort**: Filter transactions by type (income or expense) and sort them by date.
-Monthly Summary: Visualize monthly expenses with a pie chart, broken down by category.
-Smooth Navigation: Intuitive navigation with React Native components and Expo Router for seamless user experience.
-Key Components

-Transactions Screen: A screen to view, sort, and filter transactions.
-Includes options to add new transactions or view monthly summaries.
-Summary Screen: A detailed monthly summary showing total income, total expenses, and a pie chart categorizing expenses.
-Add Transaction Screen: Allows users to add new transactions with fields for type, amount, description, date, and category.
+- **Detailed View**: Each transaction includes type, amount, description, date, and category.

+### Add Transaction
+- **Transaction Type**: Choose between income and expense.
+- **Amount & Description**: Enter the transaction amount and a short description.
+- **Date**: Select the date of the transaction.
+- **Category**: Choose a category such as housing, food, utilities, or supplies.

+### Summary Screen
+- **Monthly Totals**: Get a quick overview of total income and expenses for the month.
+- **Pie Chart Visualization**: See a breakdown of expenses by category in a colorful pie chart.

 ## Get started